Topic: Winemaking Science

 Tannin Chemistry in Wine

-MEMBERS ONLYIt all starts with phenol.
+It all starts with phenol.
 The tannins in wine make up one of the subgroups in a larger chemical family known as polyphenols.
-Those, in turn, are made up of phenol-derived molecules and additional carbon, hydrogen and oxygen atoms.
-While a winemaker does not need to know the chemistry of polyphenols and tannins to make
+Those, in turn, are made up of phenol-derived molecules

 Using Winemaking Enzymes